 Provide a completed Building Map Form for each building.
 The applicable fraction on the building map must be the same applicable fraction for each respective BIN on Exhibit B of the LURA.

 Identity of Interest

-A written disclosure as to any and all Identity of Interest parties (see Chapter 2.L. and 2.M.).
+Provide a written disclosure as to any and all Identity of Interest parties (refer to Chapter 2.L. and 2.M.).

 Affirmative Action and Equal Opportunity Forms